HomeAnnapurna Circuit Trek

 • Transportation from Kathmandu – Besisahar – Dharapani ground private 4WD transportation for clients, guide, and porters

-• 3 meals a day during the trekking (Breakfast, Lunch, Dinner, and Tea or coffee) as mention in the itinerary
+• 3 meals a day during the trekking (Breakfast, Lunch, and Dinner).
+You can order only one item at a time from the menu.

 • Accommodation during the trekking at best available room on twin sharing basis in guesthouses.